Arnold Juklerød

-In 1968 he was elected to lead the parent campaign against the closure of Holtane school in Kragerø, where his youngest daughter was to begin.
+In 1968 he was elected to lead a parent campaign against the closure of Holtane school in Kragerø, where his youngest daughter was to begin.
 He claimed that the closure was in violation of the law, acquired a typewriter and sent many letters to the newspapers.

-Three years after the parental action campaign, a dispute with his wife concluded in his forced hospitalization in psychiatric care 22 November 1971.
+Three years after the parental action campaign, a dispute with his wife concluded in his forced hospitalization in psychiatric care on the 22nd of November 1971.
 He was diagnosed with "Paranoia 297.0, Religious quarrelsome type" and was forcibly medicated with drugs Trilafon, Akineton and Peragit.